frzleaf/begin/README.md

 # Begin

-Source code to read at begin
+Code to read at begin